-17 Fruits That Are High in Iron (& How to Boost Absorption)
+17 Iron-Rich Fruits (& How to Promote Absorption)

 Fruits that are high in iron, like coconut, papaya and dehydrated mango, can promote oxygen transportation.
 This is important for optimal development and functioning on a cellular level, and can promote adequate production of some hormones.